klaygomes/karma-typescript-preprocessor2/README.md

 ```

-### tsconfigOverrides: any
+### compilerOptions: any

-You can provide or override any options avaliable by ``gulp-typescript``, for more info [you can access gulp-typescript project options](https://github.com/ivogabe/gulp-typescript#options).
+You can provide or override any compiler options avaliable by ``gulp-typescript``, for more info [you can access gulp-typescript project options](https://github.com/ivogabe/gulp-typescript#options).

 ## License